Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: Keeping Up with the Kardashians.

-Operational Insight: Whether loved or disliked, high-impact reality TV defines large segments of modern pop culture.
-Recognising these phenomena confirms that all forms of cultural consumption are valid.
-If you're planning team events, always remember to include varied activity types.
+Operational Insight: Whether admired or criticised, influential reality TV shapes large parts of modern popular culture.
+Recognising these trends confirms that all types of cultural consumption are valid.
+If you're organising team events, it's wise to include a range of activities.

 13. Historical Cinema: Who is the youngest person ever to win an Academy Award in a competitive acting category?